davidlesches/copper/README.md

 * Pipeline Stage
 * Webhook

-The response will either be an instance of `ProsperWorks::Errors`, or the entity itself.
+The response will either be an instance of `Copper::Errors`, or the entity itself.
 See the `handle_response` function in [connect.rb](lib/prosperworks/api_operations/connect.rb).

 ## Development